Print this topic

 Sjögren's syndrome

-Sjögren's syndrome (pronounced show grins) is a long-term condition that mainly affects the glands that make tears and spit (saliva), though it can affect the joints, muscles, nerves and other organs.
+Sjögren's syndrome (pronounced show grins) is a long-term condition that mainly affects the glands that make tears and saliva.
+But it can affect the joints, muscles, nerves and other organs.

-Sjögren’s is an autoimmune condition which means it is caused by cells that usually fight infection attacking your own cells, creating inflammation and damage to tissues.
+Sjögren’s is an autoimmune condition.
+This means it is caused by cells that usually fight infection attacking your own cells.
+This creates inflammation and damage to tissues.

 It is much more common in women and usually occurs after the age of 40.
-Sjögren’s can occur with another autoimmune condition such as rheumatoid arthritis, scleroderma or systemic lupus erythematosus.
+Sjögren’s can occur with another autoimmune condition.
+For example, rheumatoid arthritis, scleroderma or lupus (systemic lupus erythematosus).

 Symptoms of Sjögren's syndrome

-The main symptoms are dry eyes and a dry mouth but it can cause a wide range of symptoms when other parts of the body are affected.
+The main symptoms are dry eyes and a dry mouth.
+But when other parts of the body are affected, it can cause a wide range of symptoms.

 Diagnosing Sjögren's syndrome